vfarcic/devops26/manuscript/14-upgrade.md

 The value of the `version` field is very important.
 It defines a combination of quite a few applications running inside the cluster (e.g., ChartMuseum, Docker Registry, garbage collectors, etc).
 So far, you installed only latest Jenkins X. That's not a good idea with any application, so it shouldn't be a good idea with Jenkins X either.
 The only reason why we always used latest so far is to simplify exercises and to avoid making a new release of this book every day.
 But, when you do start using Jenkins X in production you should always be specific.
 Even if you do choose to run the latest version, specify it explicitly through the `--version` argument available both in `jx create cluster` and `jx install` commands.
 That way you will be in full control over which platform you're running.
 Now that you know where to find the information, there is no excuse for being vague.

 Today we'll do something different.
 Since we want to practice all sorts of upgrades, we are going to break our habit of creating a new cluster based on the latest release and intentionally install an older one.
 That will allow us to experience the upgrade, instead of trying to imagine how it would look like.
 That, ofcourse, does not apply to you if you're reusing the same cluster throughout all the chapters since that means that you are certainly running an old version of Jenkins X platform.
-If that's the case, feel free to jump straight into [TODO:](TODO:).
+If that's the case, feel free to jump straight into the [Validating Upgrades And Backing Up The Cluster](#upgrade-backup) section.

 Assuming that you still have the *jenkins-x-platform.yml* file open in your browser, please click the *History* button and select one of the older commits.
 Just make sure that commit is not marked as failed (icon with a red X).
 Next, scroll to the *jenkins-x-platform.yml* file (unless its the only one in that commit) and copy the `version` value.